ManuelEitel/mini_db/README.md

 > source ~/.bashrc

+This file only has space for 999 entries, so that is something I intentionally left.
+I want to see, if I ever get to 1000 messages to check for its value.

 # Notes
 This is a small CLI programm to store quick infos.
 This is not ment to be an actual db replacement.
 I am very often inside the CMD, so I needed a tool to write stuff down real quick without opening another textfile all the time and anywhere.